replicatedu/demo_wrapper/README.md

 # Installation

 Instructions for installation of the demo platform are below.
-Please note these all assume you are the root user.
+Please note these all assume you are the root user and are installing in ```ubuntu 16.04 x64```

 To prepare for installation install some dependencies
 ```